Robustness Assessment of Assemblies in Frictional Contact: Applications

-In the example pictured in \hyperref[fig:msa_example]{\cref*{fig:msa_example}a}, the assembly can sustain a large acceleration in the $-Y$ direction (i.e. to the left) due to large coefficients of friction and due to the fact that the inertial force exerted on the cube will tend to push it against the slant and improve the contact conditions.
-At some point (i.e. $11.8~\rm{m}/\rm{s}^2$), however, the inertial force will overcome the frictional forces and the assembly will slide to the right.
-In comparison, a much smaller acceleration can be sustained in the $+Y$ direction (i.e. to the right) before the cube topples to the left under the influence of the inertial force.
-Adding a second cube behind the first one, as shown in \hyperref[fig:msa_example]{\cref*{fig:msa_example}b}, prevents the first cube from toppling to the left and gives rise to a $2.5\times$ MSA increase in the $+Y$ direction, which can enable the robot to transport the assembly $63\%$ faster if traveling in a linear motion.
+In the example pictured in \hyperref[fig:msa_example]{\cref*{fig:msa_example}a}, the assembly can sustain a large acceleration in the $-Y$ direction (i.e., to the left) due to large coefficients of friction and due to the fact that the inertial force exerted on the cube will tend to push it against the slant and improve the contact conditions.
+At some point (i.e., 11.8 $\rm{m}/\rm{s}^2$), however, the inertial force will overcome the frictional forces and the assembly will slide to the right.
+In comparison, a much smaller acceleration (i.e., 3.27 $\rm{m}/\rm{s}^2$) can be sustained in the $+Y$ direction before the cube topples to the left under the influence of the inertial force.
+Adding a second cube behind the first one, as shown in \hyperref[fig:msa_example]{\cref*{fig:msa_example}b}, prevents the first cube from toppling to the left and gives rise to a 30\% MSA increase in the $+Y$ direction.
 This comes at the cost of a MSA decrease in the $\pm X$ directions, as the second cube elevates the centre of mass of the assembly.